-Ear Health ManagementCommon Challenges Regarding Dog Ear Health Ear problems are not uncommon in the pet community.
+- Ear Health ManagementCommon Challenges Regarding Dog Ear Health Ear problems are not uncommon in the pet community.
 These conditions can result in a variety of painful symptoms, and some of them can grow increasingly serious without prompt treatment.
-Here at University Veterinary Hospital in Berkeley, we not only treat these ear problems — we also offer preventative...
+Here at University Veterinary Hospital , we not only treat these ear problems -- we also

-Puppy and Kitten CareDo you have a new puppy or kitten?
+- Puppy and Kitten CareDo you have a new puppy or kitten?
 Congratulations on this addition to your family!
-One of the first things you should do when you bring your new pet home is to introduce him or her to us – your veterinary care team.
-Puppy and kitten visits offer a unique opportunity to get you and...
+One of the first things you should do when you bring your new pet home is to introduce him or her to University Veterinary Hospital – your veterinary care team.
+Puppy and kitten visits offer a unique opportunity to get you

 Years in Existence